in-rolls/parse_searchable_rolls/README.md

 ### Data

 The parsed data are available on the [Harvard Dataverse](http://dx.doi.org/10.7910/DVN/MUEGDT).
-For state-wise summary statistics and sanity checks, see state by state folders under [data/](data/).
+For state wise summary statistics and sanity checks, see state by state folders under [data/](data/).

 The data are available only for research purposes.
 And only if the requester agrees to do their best to protect the privacy of the people and to never sell or share data for commercial gain.